indra963/Othello-JavaFX/README.md

-# Othello using Minimax and alpha-beta pruning
+# Othello using Minimax and Alpha-Beta Pruning